aaayumi/100-days-of-code/log.md

 **Thoughts:**
 I tried to code Minimax algorithm but still it's too difficult for me now.
 Maybe I will go for implementing other way.

+Day 59: April 9, 2017

++**Today's Progress**: tic tak toe app and portfolio

++**Today's Work**
+tic tak toe app(index.js (except computer move) , portfolio

+**Thoughts:**
+I coded 6 hours today.
+My plan was to finish both tic tak toe and portfolio this weekend which I failed. :(  At least, I'm learning.
+What I learn is more important than how fast I can finish.